Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 1. Click **Run Query**.

+Macrometa returns an empty list, because the query did not [RETURN](operations/return.md) anything.
+We'll do that in a later step.

+If you want to see your new record, click **Collections** and then click **Characters**.
+Your brand new Ned Stark record is right there.

+#### Explanation

-The syntax is `INSERT document INTO collectionName`.
+The syntax for this query is `INSERT document INTO collectionName`.
 The document is an object like you may know it from JavaScript or JSON, which is comprised of attribute key and value pairs.
 The quotes around the attribute keys are optional in C8QL.
 Keys are always character sequences (strings), whereas attribute values can have different types:

 - null
 - boolean (true, false)